neldivad/fadr-gui/readme.md

 ```

 ## Usage
 1. Get API key from https://api.fadr.com.
-You need to subscribe to the Fadr API.
+You need to subscribe to the Fadr API at least $10/mth.
 2. Create a `.env` file in the root directory with the following content:
 ```
 # .env